steffinchen/bloggy/src/content/edge-of-winter-shawl.md

 ## Abbreviations

-C3F - put 3 sts on cable needle, K3, K3 from cable needle
+C3F - put 3 sts on cable needle and hold cable needle _in front of work_, K3, K3 from cable needle

 CO - Cast on